Chuadanga District: History

 Chuadanga witnessed a number of uprisings during the British rule of India.
 The uprisings included Wahabi Movement (1831), Faraizi Movement(1838–47), Sepoy Rebellion (1857), Indigo Rebellion (1859–60), Khilafat Movement (1920), Swadeshi Movement (1906), Non-cooperation movement, Violation of Law and Salt Satyagraha (1920–40), and Quit India Movement or August Revolt (1942).

 Under British rule, Chuadanga was a sub-division within Nadia District.
 During partition, in 1947, excepting Krishnaganj thana (still under Nadia in West Bengal), Chuadanga was incorporated into East Pakistan.
 History of Chuadanga can be found in Nadia District Gazetteer during British rule.
-During Bangladesh Liberation War of 1971 Chuadanga was declared as the first capital of Bangladesh on 10 April.
+During Bangladesh War of Independence in 1971, Chuadanga was declared as the first capital of Bangladesh on 10 April.
 Chuadanga was the location of more than 100 battles between the Pakistan Army and the pro-independence Mukti Bahini.
-There is a mass graveyard of the victims of the Bangladesh genocide during the Bangladesh Liberation war behind the Chuadanga Government Hospital.
+There is a mass graveyard of the victims of the Bangladesh genocide during the Bangladesh War of Independence behind the Chuadanga Government Hospital.